 Counseling is a confidential process that enables a person to grow in a way that s/he chooses.
 A counselor can be an additional resource, someone to just listen and provide extra support for you.
 Counseling Services will connect with, care for, and comfort students to enhance their success and well-being.

-Counseling is for currently enrolled students and is free.
+Counseling is for currently enrolled students and free of charge.
 Counseling Services is located in the Kathleen Manley Building (aka Wellness Center).

 The length of each session and number of sessions varies with each student: based on goals wants and needs.
 Generally, participation is voluntary and the student may stop counseling whenever he/she is ready.